image of a notepad with notes (for a private tutor)

 If it's not directly addressed to them (because that would break the fourth wall), it's at least a direct refutation of their ideas to put you, the disgruntled fan still sore about Halo 5: Guardians, at ease (emphasis mine):

 "Look at us.
 We just keep saying goodbye, don't we?
 But this isn't an end.
 It's a chance to make amends.
 To rectify mistakes.
 And it starts here.
 I was wrong.
 I thought that I could do this on my own, but I forgot that the whole point of this, the entire reason I chose you in the first place, was that we were supposed to be a team.
 Perfectly suited.
 Perfectly matched.
 Perfectly perfect.
 In these final moments, I know what my last mission is.
 I need to make sure you two learn from my mistakes.
 Become stronger because of them.
 I chose well, Master Chief, I really did.
 Now it's up to you..."
-(1:38:34)
+(1:38:32)

 ...the custodians of the franchise, not to mess with the formula again.
 Whoops!

-(See the "On Dialogue" section of the Addendum for a discussion about the "Pick Two" problem at work in these lines.
+(See the "On Dialogue" section of the Addendum for a discussion about the "Pick Two" problem at work in this sequence.
 Put simply: it's twice as long as it needs to be.
 Not being an "end" implies a "start."
 Rectifying mistakes is "making amends."
 The "whole point" and the "entire reason" are the same thing.
 To be "suited" is to be "matched."
 In your "final" moments, you most certainly are undertaking your "last" mission.
 In this context, "learning" from Cortana's mistakes and becoming "stronger" (in character, as a pair) are two formulations of the same idea.)

-One reader sent me this recent Halo Waypoint post, in which the writers over-explain this creative decision as part of Cortana's "continued legacy," and asked what I make of its arguments—so I'll briefly address the claims made in the "Joyeuse Exultation" section of that article now.
+One reader sent me this recent Halo Waypoint post—in which the writers over-explain this creative decision as part of Cortana's "continued legacy"—and asked what I make of its arguments, so I'll briefly address the claims made in the "Joyeuse Exultation" section of that article now.

-So, having now read it—can I be frank?
+Can I be frank?
 I think the writers are being purposefully disingenuous.

 The obvious intent of Halo Infinite's closing scene is to reveal that the Weapon's name is "Cortana."
 The dialogue affords no creative latitude to take the story in another direction.
 You can, of course, do anything you wish when you hold the reins, but it rightfully opens you to criticism for "retconning" something that was already established.
-(I'm doing my part!)
+(And I'm doing my part!)

 When identifying the two "key lines" that contextualize the choice of "Joyeuse," the writers are actually identifying the sources of their inspiration.

 To say that this scene has been "variously interpreted" is insulting to fans' intelligences.
 Though Cortana did profess a mortal fear of replacement by a similar construct, we've already trod that ground.
 The Weapon embodies that prophetic forecast—and she's not Cortana, nor would she be even if she took on her forebear's name.
-The scope of Cortana's original statement is not inclusive of whether the replacement bears her name, and anything she said in the past would not preclude the Weapon from poaching her name, because doing so would not make her Cortana.
-This argument is a canard.

 You didn't mean that, did you?

-Their whole argument for making the change is bunko.
+I think their whole argument for making the change is bunko.
 As we've covered here, the Master Chief is not telling the Weapon to go hog-wild and proclaim herself Excalibur, but to perform the loving act of tribute she's actively considering.
 The ellipsed conclusion of the conversation (i.e., electing not to state her chosen name) is not a cowardly evasion by the original writers ("We'll just decide later...") but a contextual device.

 Imagine, for a moment, that she did verbalize her choice.